indigorose8/PyPong/index.md

         #run the mainloop
 ```

-Can you spot the extra step is - to name the `something` and make it move!
+Can you spot the extra step - to name the `something` and make it move!

 ```python
 # import libraries